HMTRIVEDI/MS3/readme.md

 7. user want to edit the location page: if user want to edit infomation he given it can be done by clicking on edit button.
  - on click updateplace page popup and by filling the page and clicking on submit button user can update all details and if click cancel it will redirect it to the place page without changing anything.

-8. user want to delete the location: if location updated bu user he only can delete it by clicking on delete button.
+8. user want to delete the location: if location updated by user he only can delete it by clicking on delete button.

 ## Deployment